 There are many different types of beard products out there nowadays.
-Beard oil is one of them.
-Companies that make beard oil claim that is has many benefits, including:
+Beard oils are one of them.
+Companies that make beard oil claim that is has many benefits, like the bold statement of beard growth and others including:

-Other factors may be at play as well.
+Other factors for beard growth may be at play as well.
 The main point is that there are many things, both internal and external influences, that are working together to affect the overall outcome of your beard growth.

-Beard oil is actually great for many things, whether or not it actually helps with hair growth.
+Beard oil is actually great for many things, whether or not it actually helps with beard growth.

 Some people find that, as they begin growing out their beard, the skin underneath can become itchy and dry.
 This is commonly referred to as “beard itch” and it can be very annoying.
 This doesn’t stop as your beard gets longer either and can actually become worse if you don’t do something to soothe and moisturize both your skin and hair.
 There are different products that can help with this and beard oil is one that many people have found is a good way to relieve any itching or dryness.